ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/site/content/featured-sites.md

 Their site has an intense vaporwave aesthetic.
 The use of web buttons is very epic.

-The random pointless Japanese is very cute; I love you too, random fake internet person.
+The random pointless Japanese is very cute; 貴方も愛してるぞー。

 They made a game?!?! called Total Anarchy [https://fionnhodgson.itch.io/totalanarchy *(February 5, 2025)*](https://fionnhodgson.itch.io/totalanarchy).